gsd79/Express.JS---Note-Taker/README.md

   * [Contact](#contact-information)

   ## Installation Guidelines
   Fork or clone repo.
 Use 'node server' in the command line.
+Must run application using http://localhost/3001 or Heroku.

   ## Usage Guidelines
   Everyday use.